taebelll/faultinjection/README.md

 3. Choose which code to start with, the Euler, Quicksort, or Matrix Multiplication.
 4. Run the regular program first.
 In the sleep_ms section, you might have to adjust the delay time depending on how your Pico operates.
+5. Test each fault injection code program for the euler, quicksort, and the matrix multiplication.